Carolinams7/Homework3/README.md

 # Password-generator

-This is a simple html password generator.
+This is a simple html password generator using Javascript and CSS.